 If a vertex $v \in [2^n] \setminus \{1\}$ has one outgoing edge $(v,v_2)$ such that $v < v_2$, and no incoming edge, then this will yield a green path starting at the centre of $B(v,v)$ and going to the right, as shown in \cref{fig:G5-green-source}.
 The big square $B(v,v)$ is said to be of type G5 in that case.
-As we will show later, there will be a KKT point at the source of that green path.
+It is not hard to see that there will be a KKT point at the source of that green path.
 On the other hand, if a vertex $v \in [2^n] \setminus \{1\}$ has one incoming edge $(v_1,v)$ such that $v_1 < v$, and no outgoing edge, then this will yield a green path coming from the bottom and ending at the centre of $B(v,v)$, as shown in \cref{fig:G6-green-sink}.
 The big square $B(v,v)$ is said to be of type G6 in that case.
-As we will show later, there will be a KKT point at the sink of that green path.
+Again, there will be a KKT point at the sink of that green path.